danielfett/draft-dpop/mainmatter.md

 `DPoP` in the `Authorization` header as described below.

-If a refresh token is issued to a public client at the token endpoint and a valid DPoP token is presented, the refresh token MUST be bound to the public key contained in the DPoP token.
+If a refresh token is issued to a public client at the token endpoint and a valid DPoP proof is presented, the refresh token MUST be bound to the public key contained in the header of the DPoP proof JWT.

-If a DPoP-bound refresh token is to be used at the token endpoint by a public client, the AS MUST ensure that the DPoP token contains the same public key as the one the refresh token is bound to.
-The access token issued MUST be bound to the public key contained in the DPoP token.
+If a DPoP-bound refresh token is to be used at the token endpoint by a public client, the AS MUST ensure that the DPoP proof contains the same public key as the one the refresh token is bound to.
+The access token issued MUST be bound to the public key contained in the DPoP proof.

 # Resource Access (Proof of Possession for Access Tokens)

-To make use of an access token that is token-bound to a public key using DPoP, a client MUST prove the possession of the corresponding private key by providing a DPoP token in the `DPoP` request header.
+To make use of an access token that is token-bound to a public key using DPoP, a client MUST prove the possession of the corresponding private key by providing a DPoP proof in the `DPoP` request header.

 The DPoP-bound access token must be sent in the `Authorization` header with the prefix `DPoP`.